 "In Lorain County between 2012 and 2016, the number of people infected with Hepatitis C increased by 522% from 99 people to 616 people.
-To protect the public’s health, we are developing solutions to curb this dramatic increase of Hepatitis C in our community."
+To protect the public’s health, we are developing solutions to curb this dramatic increase of Hepatitis C in our community"

 Dave Covell, Health Commissioner

 Lorain County lacks a coordinated system for data collection, monitoring, and dissemination.
-While many agencies collect data for their organization, no entity is collecting and analyzing system-level data to inform strategies that combat the opioid epidemic and other challenges in the County.
+While many agencies collect data for their organizations, no entity is collecting and analyzing system-level data to inform strategies that combat the opioid epidemic and other challenges in the County.

-To increase the community ’ s understanding of data and direct future efforts, the Coalition pursued and was awarded a grant from IBM to provide analytic services from IBM ’s senior consultants over a multi-week period.
-IBM’ s Impact Grants provide several unique offerings tailored to specific organizational needs.
-The IBM Corporate Citizenship analytics grant will help combine countywide datasets to inform and improve decision making.
+To increase the community’s understanding of data and direct future efforts, the Coalition pursued and was awarded a grant from IBM to provide analytic services from IBM’s senior consultants over a multi-week period.
+IBM’s Impact Grants provide several unique offerings tailored to specific organizational needs.
+The IBM Corporate Citizenship Analytics grant will help combine countywide datasets to inform and improve decision making.

 Along with IBM’s support, the Coalition is working with Lorain County Community College (LCCC) to develop a data analytics center that informs strategies for ending the opioid epidemic and evolves to meet diverse social, economic, and other issues in the community.